racheleckenrod/griefSupport/README.md

 Master is not deploying to heroku

 Just want to make a little comment here to congratulate myself in sorting this out

+I guess that was a bit premature, as this branch still autodeployed to heroku